 From: "Robert Streich" <rstreich@xxxxxxxxxx>

-> This much, I could take care of by locking the processor to > ensure sequential access.
+This much, I could take care of by locking the processor to ensure sequential access.
 If this slows down access, a good appserver should create new servlet instances to keep up with demand.

-> It's an interesting point that you brought up, however.
-It > could be worthwile to cache the Sheet.
-It'd make for a lot of rigamarole, but it might be > worth considering. > If you take a look at how Saxon does it in SaxonServlet, you'll see that it's not a lot of rigmarole at all, it's a dozen lines of code.
+It's an interesting point that you brought up, however.
+It could be worthwile to cache the Sheet.
+It'd make for a lot of rigamarole, but it might be worth considering.

 bob Robert Streich Calico Commerce rstreich@xxxxxxxxxx